Colorado Affordable Care Act Guide

 Colorado expanded the Medicaid program.

 Colorado Affordable Care Act Frequently Asked Questions:

 - Who runs the Affordable Care Act Colorado Marketplace?
 Colorado

-- Where can I sign up for Affordable Care Act Colorado?
+- Where can I sign up for the Affordable Care Act Colorado?
 Click here

-- How much is health insurance premium for Colorado Affordable Care Act?
-It depends on your income and the number of household/family.
+- How much is the health insurance premium for Colorado Affordable Care Act?
+It depends on your income and the number of households/family.

 - Which insurance companies are offering Affordable Care Act Plans in the state of Colorado?
 Click here to see the insurance companies

 Click here for more Frequently Asked Questions on ACA / Affordable Care Act.